daewoooo/SVbyEye/README.md

 <!-- badges: end -->

 ===================================================================================\
 R Package to visualize alignments between two or multiple DNA sequences.
+There are \
+number of functionalities to facilitate to process alignments in PAF format.

 Author: David Porubsky